LeanderCS/flask-inputfilter/docs/source/options/validator.rst

 ~~~~~~~~~~~~~~~~~~~~
 **Description:**

-Validates that the provided value is an instance of a dataclass.
-Optionally checks whether it matches a specific dataclass type.
+Validates that the provided value conforms to a specific dataclass type.

 **Parameters:**

-- **dataclass_type** (*Optional[Type]*): The expected dataclass type.
+- **dataclass_type** (*Type[dict]*): The expected dataclass type.
 - **error_message** (*Optional[str]*): Custom error message if validation fails.

 **Expected Behavior:**

-Ensures the input is a dataclass (using Python’s dataclass mechanism) and, if specified, that it is an instance of the provided type.
-Raises a ``ValidationError`` otherwise.
+Ensures the input is a dictionary and, that all expected keys are present.
+Raises a ``ValidationError`` if the structure does not match.

 **Example Usage:**